Existence, non-degeneracy and local uniqueness of multi-peak solutions to the fractional Schr\"odinger equation with nearly critical exponent in $\mathbb{R}^N$: Introduction and main results

 where $p>1$.
 The authors established uniqueness and nondegeneracy of ground states of \eqref{a1.3}.
 The counterpart of these results in higher dimensions was obtained by Frank, Lenzmann and Silvestre \cite{FLS}, see also \cite{FV} for $s$ close to $1$.
 Fall, Mahmoudi and Valdinoci \cite{FMV} studied the singularly perturbed fractional Schr\"{o}dinger equation

 where $N>2s$, $1<p<p_s$.
-They gave some necessary and sufficient conditions on $V(x)$ to ensure concentration of solutions of \eqref{a1.4} as $\epsilon\rightarrow0$.
+They gave some necessary and sufficient conditions on $V(x)$ to ensure the concentration of solutions of \eqref{a1.4} as $\epsilon\rightarrow0$.
 More precisely, they showed that the concentration points must be critical points of $V(x)$.
 If the potential $V(x)$ is coercive and has a unique global minimum $x_0$, then ground state solutions of \eqref{a1.4} concentrate at $x_0$.
 D\'{a}vila, del Pino and Wei \cite{DPW} applied the Lyapunov-Schmidt reduction method to obtain the existence of concentrating solutions, such as multiple spikes and clusters, under suitable assumptions on the potential $V(x)$.
 Alves and Miyagaki \cite{AlM} used the penalization method to study the existence and concentration of positive solutions to \eqref{a1.4} for general subcritical nonlinearity $f(u)$.
-Deng, Peng and Yang \cite{DPY} investigated the concentrating positive solutions of \eqref{a1.4} with various assumptions on $V(x)$ at infinity, including $V(x)$ decaying with various rate at infinity.
+Deng, Peng and Yang \cite{DPY} investigated concentrating positive solutions of \eqref{a1.4} with various assumptions on the asymptotic behavior of $V(x)$ at infinity, including different decay rates of $V(x)$.
 For more results concerning \eqref{a1.4}, we refer the interested readers to \cite{Am,BKS,CW, CZ,DDDV,dMS,YGuo-2020,Se,SZ} and the references therein.

 In a very recent work, Cassani and Wang \cite{CaW} studied the asymptotic behavior and local uniqueness of the ground states of \eqref{eq:1} as $\epsilon\rightarrow0$.
 Specifically, the authors proved that the ground state solution $u_\epsilon$ blows up with the exact rate